jsohlendorff/continuous_time_LTMLE/poster.typ

           require the discretization of time, leading to a loss of information.
         - There is a scarcity of (applied) literature on the estimation of longitudinal causal effects in continuous time.
           @rytgaardContinuoustimeTargetedMinimum2022 considered a targeted minimum-loss based estimator based on iterated conditional expectations (@fig:timegridrytgaard) for estimating causal effects flexibly.
-          However, this estimator quickly becomes intractable.
+Recently, @ryalenPotentialOutcomes proposed a general identification result for longitudinal causal effects in continuous time.
-        - We propose a new feasible iterated conditional expectations estimator (@fig:eventgrid) for the estimation of longitudinal causal effects in continuous time.
+          We extend upon these works and provide a new feasible iterated conditional expectations estimator (@fig:eventgrid) for the estimation of longitudinal causal effects in continuous time.
           #figure(cetz.canvas(length: 1.8cm, {
               import cetz.draw: *